 So it turns out, I currently have 40.5% of my Net worth tied up in the stock market.
 Given my disliking of the stock market, this is a bit surprising!
 Unfortunately, my current pension provider does not really allow me to de-allocate my funds from the stock market.

 BIG NEWS: My company has chosen to switch pension provider as of March 1st 2019!
 YAY!
 They have even chosen one of my preferred providers!
 YAY!
 So soon (April-Mayish), I will be able to allocate a vast majority of my pension funds to REITs (Real Estate Investment Trust) instead of stocks.
 This is indeed good news!
 I will write a post about that at a later date, once the move has been executed.
+(EDIT: I moved 75% of my Pension portfolio out of the stock market in April 2019) (EDIT: I moved a portion back into the stock market in April 2020).

 I currently add roughly DKK 118.000 (€15.733) to my pension pot every year (this is mandatory – even if I wanted to change it, I couldn’t).
 Interestingly enough, I add just about the same amount in equity (mortgage payments) as we pay down our loan with DKK 112.000 each year (this does not include interest payments).
 It shall be interesting to see, if our equity can keep up with my pension (it shouldn’t, as I expect at least 5%+ interest on my pension yearly on average).
 Anyway, as I outlined in a previous post we are planning to reduce our loan repayments, in order to leverage our equity – but our loan isn’t up for refinancing until April 2020, so I won’t be able to launch that plan for another year.
+(EDIT: Yeah, so that plan didn’t quite pan out either!).

 Nick, you’re starting to ramble – back to your investment strategy?